-The Syracuse University logo helps to identify the educational institution across various media platforms in documents, attributes, and materials.
+The Syracuse University logo helps identify the educational institution across various media platforms, including documents, websites, and social media.
 It doesn’t carry explicit symbolic meanings but conveys information about the university’s name and traditional colors, making the emblem recognizable.

 Meaning and History

 Syracuse University is located on a picturesque slope in the very heart of New York State.
-Its ancient architecture and ivy-covered walls remind us that the campus began construction in 1870.
-However, the wordmark of SU does not offer any obvious nods to the venerable history of the educational institution.
+Its ancient architecture and ivy-covered walls remind us that construction began in 1870.
+However, the SU wordmark does not offer any obvious nods to the venerable history of the educational institution.
 The logo has repeatedly been criticized for its excessive “corporate” feel, as it doesn’t contain any symbolic elements – only the university’s name, which is represented in various documents and graphic materials.
 Nevertheless, credit should be given to the Sherman font.
-It was designed a long time ago by American artist Frederic W. Goudy and continues to be used to this day, being an important part of the university’s cultural heritage.
+It was designed long ago by the American artist Frederic W. Goudy and continues to be used today, serving as an important part of the university’s cultural heritage.

 The modern visual identity of the university was created by the New York-based design firm Pentagram.
-The specialists thought out a complex brand system, including diverse graphic symbols, seals, colors, and fonts, reflecting the concept of the educational institution.
+The specialists thought out a complex brand system, including diverse graphic symbols, seals, colors, and fonts, reflecting the educational institution’s concept.
 The development team includes Jesse Reed, Michael Bierut, Ben Feller, and Chester Jenkins.

 What is Syracuse University?

 Syracuse University is a private educational institution that combines teaching activities with scientific research.
 It was founded in the American state of New York in 1870.
 Since then, it has significantly expanded the list of bachelor’s, master’s, and doctoral programs in various fields of knowledge.
-The university is famous not only for its high quality of education but also for its successful sports team, Syracuse Orange, in honor of its official color.
+The university is famous not only for its high-quality education but also for its successful sports team, the Syracuse Orange, in honor of its official color.

-The logo enhances the recognition of Syracuse University and can be used in most contexts, unlike the seal, whose use is limited.
+The logo enhances recognition of Syracuse University and can be used in most contexts, unlike the seal, which has limited use.
 One of its elements is the wordmark – the university’s full name in orange letters.
-Both a single-tier and two-tier arrangement of the inscription are acceptable, depending on available space.
+Both a single-tier and a two-tier arrangement of the inscription are acceptable, depending on available space.

 The phrase “Syracuse University” must be typed in the proprietary font from the Sherman family.
 Its creator is the well-known American typographer Frederic W. Goudy, who drew over 110 typefaces, many of which have become classics.
 When the Pentagram firm took on updating the SU logo, designer Chester Jenkins slightly modified the font to give it a modern look.